 Simultaneous conference translation in English and Portuguese will be provided

 Será disponibilizada tradução simultânea da conferência em Inglês e Português

 Welcoming remarks – host port authority

 Opening remarks – host rail authority

 Ministerial keynote address

-- What are the new niches for the transport industry?
+- What are the cost implications for top priorities?

 SESSION 2: NURTURING TRANSPORT INFRASTRUCTURE INVESTMENT